-Here are some simple ways to tell if a web site is running on WordPress:
+Here are a number of ways to tell if sites are running on WordPress:

 If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint that the site was built with WordPress …

-Suppose that you are surfing the web and you come across a website that you like, and you wonder if the site runs on WordPress …
+Suppose that you are surfing the web and you come across a website that you like, and you’re wondering if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-In the source code of the site loads on your screen, you can search for “wp-content” either by scanning the code with your eyes …
+Once the source code of the site loads on your screen, you can search for “wp-content” either by scanning the code with your eyes …

 This will quickly tell you if the site runs on WordPress or not.

-Note: If you do not find “wp-content” within the page source code, it doesn’t mean that it’s not a WordPress site.
+Note: If you are unable to locate “wp-content” in the source code, it doesn’t mean that this is not a WordPress site.

-There are other ways to tell if the site runs on the WordPress software, as we will soon discuss.
+There are other ways to find out if the site runs on the WordPress software, as we will soon see.

-As the focus of this post is to help non-technical users, however, below you will find a number of easy methods you can use to check if your website is built with WordPress other than viewing the source code.
+As the point of this post is to try and help non “techies”, however, we have listed below a number of easier methods you can use to check if your site is built with WordPress other than looking at the source code.

-While this may seem like the obvious thing to do, some web developers, for whatever reason, will build clients a website and not tell them it’s WordPress.
+While this may seem like the obvious thing to do, a number of website developers, for whatever reason, may build clients a website and not tell them it’s WordPress.

-If you used a website developer or got somebody else to build you a website, just ask your web developer or whoever built your website if your website was built with WordPress.
+If you have an existing website and you can’t tell what application was used to build it, just ask your webmaster or whoever built your website if your web site was built with WordPress.

-Okay … what if you can’t reach your website developer, or what if you’ve come across a site that you really like while surfing the net and you need to know if it was built with WordPress?
+Okay … what if you can’t reach your website developer, or what if you’ve come across a website that you really like while surfing the net and you need to know if the site was built with WordPress?

 Check Below The Footer

-If the site uses a WordPress theme and the template has not been modified, you will typically see a “Powered by WordPress” message displayed at the bottom of the site …
+If the site uses a WordPress theme and the web template has not been modified, you can typically see a “Powered by WordPress” message showing below the footer area …

-If these simple methods haven’t helped you, here are some other ways of identifying WordPress sites …
+If these simple methods aren’t helpful to you, here are some other ways of identifying WordPress sites …

 Online Tools That Can Tell You If A Website Uses WordPress

-Here are a couple of online applications that can tell you if your website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of tools that can tell you if your website uses WordPress or not, and what themes or plugins the site uses …

-Is It WordPress? is a free online tool that tells you if a website uses WordPress or not.
+Is It WP? is a free online tool that can tell you if a site uses WordPress or not.

-Using this tool is very simple.
-Just enter the address of the site into the search field and click the button next to it.
+Using this site is really simple.
+Just paste the URL of the site into the search field and click the button next to it.

-It will then search through the URL and tell you if the site was built using WordPress, and if so, which version of WordPress it is currently using …
+The tool will then go and search through the URL and tell you if the site was built using WordPress, and if so, which version of WordPress it is currently using …

 If the web site is not a WP-powered site, you will get a message similar to the one shown in the screen shot below …

 (WordPress Theme Detector)